 Prior to meeting with their advisors about registration, students should consult the GS website in order to plan a schedule of classes.
 The website provides major requirements and current course descriptions for undergraduates and the prescribed prehealth curriculum for Postbac Premed students, as well as times and locations of classes.
 Students may also consult the Directory of Classes and/or Vergil for detailed information.
 Students plan their programs with the help of their GS advisors and, for those who have declared their majors, with the additional assistance of faculty advisors.
 The advisor must approve the original program as well as any subsequent changes.
 If a course requires permission of the instructor or department, a student is responsible for obtaining that permission.
 Registration for courses in divisions of the University not listed on the GS website requires permission from the Office of the Dean of Students.

-After reviewing their course selections with their advisors, GS students will register online via SSOL during registration, the change of program period (typically, the first two weeks of each semester), designated registration weeks throughout the summer months, and/or shortly thereafter under special circumstances.
-The dates for these registration periods are published in the GS Academic Calendar and on the Registrar’s Academic Calendar.
+GS students will register online via SSOL during designated registration periods and the change of program period (typically, the first two weeks of each semester).
+Under special circumstances students may also be able to enroll after the change of program period with instructor approval and permission of the GS Committee on Academic Standing or Premedical Committee.
+In all cases, students may not register for a class after the third week of class meetings.
+The dates for registration periods are published in the GS Academic Calendar and on the Registrar’s Academic Calendar.
 Students will need their University Network Identification (UNI), Network Password, and all relevant course numbers and call numbers in order to complete the registration process.
 All students are strongly advised to participate in the early registration period for each term that allows them to reserve seats in courses for the following semester.

 Cancelations and Changes to Registration